Full Fibre 500

 Finding the right broadband provider can be a daunting prospect.
 With so many deals to choose from, many of which tie you to a provider for 18 months or longer, you’ll need to make sure you choose one who is reliable and best serves your needs.

 If you're coming to the end of your broadband deal or are currently out of contract, it's definitely worth having a look around to see what's on offer.
-We've pulled out what we believe to be the best-value broadband deals today, including standard (also known as ADSL), superfast and ultrafast (also known as fibre), to help you compare and decide what type of broadband is best for you.
+We've pulled out what we believe to be the best-value broadband deals, including standard (also known as ADSL), superfast and ultrafast (also known as fibre), to help you weigh up your options.

-Standard broadband deals typically have an average speed of 10-11Mbps (megabits per second) and are often seen as the best option for people who do not have many internet-enabled devices and/or who do not use the internet frequently.
-These sorts of speeds should be fine for browsing or light video streaming but are becoming less popular since the rise of fibre.
+Standard broadband deals typically have an average speed of 10-11Mbps (megabits per second).
+They are often seen as the best option for people who do not have many internet-enabled devices and/or who do not use the internet frequently.
+These speeds should be fine for browsing or light video streaming but are becoming less popular since the rise of fibre.

 Effective cost per month: £13.57

-Plusnet is known for great offers and this is no exception.
+Plusnet is known for regularly offering attractive deals, and this is no exception.